 |CSS Class||RGB Value|

-The following examples use colors to denote important information such as train lines and flight status.
+The following example uses colors to denote important information about train lines and status.

-Glass displays all system text in either Roboto Thin (primary) or Roboto Light (secondary) depending on font size.
+Glass displays all system text in Roboto Light, Roboto Regular, or Roboto Thin depending on font size.
 If you're creating live cards or immersions, feel free to use different typography to convey your own branding.

 Glass displays most text in this font.